Featured

 Q: Are they key objectives for planning an employee engagement activity?

-• A: The key objectives to keep in mind when planning an employee engagement activity is to inspire, motivate and connect with your employees.
-If you’re unsure where to start, go to the source and launch an employee engagement survey to discover what activities most interest them.
+• A: The key objectives to keep in mind when planning an employee engagement activity are inspiration, motivation, and connection.
+If you’re unsure where to start, go to the source and send out an employee engagement survey to get real feedback on what activities most interest them.

 Q: What are the major components of employee engagement?

-• A: The major components of employee engagement are instilling a sense of belonging, showing that leadership truly cares about their employees’ well-being & success, and fostering a company culture of recognition.
+• A: The major components of employee engagement are 1) instilling a sense of belonging, 2) showing that leadership truly cares about their employees’ well-being & success, and 3) fostering a company culture of recognition and appreciation.

 Q: Why is employee engagement important for team performance?

-• A: Employee engagement is important for team performance because it helps each team member feel motivated to do their best work.
+• A: Employee engagement is important for team performance because it motivates each team member to give their best effort.
 It also helps team operations run smoother since everyone is working collectively towards a common goal.

 Q: How does employee engagement affect productivity?

-• A: Employee engagement affects productivity levels because engaged employees are focused and passionate about their work and therefore more likely to produce high-quality work in an efficient manner.
+• A: Employee engagement affects productivity levels because engaged employees are focused and passionate about their work and therefore, are more likely to produce high-quality work in an efficient manner.

 Leave a Reply